ethan2411/Data-Portfolio/README.md

       - Joined the two datasets to show the relationship between population, vaccinations, and deaths.
       - Created several views and queries to analyze Covid-19 data, including identifying countries with the highest infection and death rates.
       - Utilized techniques such as calculating percentages and cumulative sums, and employed Common Table Expressions (CTEs) and temporary tables in the data analysis.
+      - Used Tableau to create a visual dashboard incorporating the insights gained from the SQL queries.
+      - Developed interactive visualizations in Tableau to provide a comprehensive overview of Covid-19 data, including trend analysis, and geographical distributions across different countries.

   - Housing Data Cleaning:
       - Developed SQL queries to identify and update missing property address data in a Nashville Housing dataset using COALESCE, SUBSTRING_INDEX, and LOCATE functions.
       - Separated property and owner address data into individual columns using ALTER TABLE, UPDATE, and TRIM functions to enable easier analysis of the dataset.